silvasouzaadriano/rocketseatbootcamp8/docs/README.md

   2) Install also the libraries bellow

-    yarn add react-native-gesture-handler
     yarn add react-native-intl
     yarn add react-native-vector-icons
-    yarn add react-navigation
     yarn add react-navigation-stack
-    yarn add react-navigation-tabs

-  3) In Installation/Android, there are some imports and code blocks which must be added on MainActivity.java file.
-Proceed as per bellow

-    a) The imports must be added after last one on current file

-      import com.facebook.react.ReactActivityDelegate;
-      import com.facebook.react.ReactRootView;
-      import com.swmansion.gesturehandler.react.RNGestureHandlerEnabledRootView;

-    b) The code bellow must be added before the last bracket

-        @Override
-        protected ReactActivityDelegate createReactActivityDelegate() {
-          return new ReactActivityDelegate(this, getMainComponentName()) {
-            @Override
-            protected ReactRootView createRootView() {
-              return new RNGestureHandlerEnabledRootView(MainActivity.this);
-            }
-          };
-        }

-  4) Run the line command bellow
+  3) Due to react-native-vector-icons, run the line command bellow

     react-native link react-native-vector-icons

-  5) Now its necessary rerun the react native to reinstall the native dependencies.
+  4) Now its necessary rerun the react native to reinstall the native dependencies.
 For achieve that, stop the server and then:

       i - For Android run the command bellow